sr99622/onvif-mcp/docs/STREAM_AUTH.md

 Nginx protects WebRTC HTTP signaling.
 MediaMTX's UDP ICE/DTLS/SRTP path remains a separate network flow.
 Keep the signaling listener on loopback and restrict the UDP port to the intended LAN or VPN networks with the firewall.

+Snapshot JPEGs travel entirely through Nginx and the loopback snapshot proxy;
+there is no separate UDP media path.
+Camera-side Basic/Digest authentication remains the snapshot proxy's responsibility.
+See SNAPSHOT.md for installation and camera/profile route coverage.
+This runbook adds the browser access gate to that existing service.

+The MCP `get_snapshot` tool uses the loopback snapshot proxy directly after MCP authentication.
+Public `web_snapshot_url` links use the browser gate.
+Hermes does not need a browser session cookie to call `get_snapshot`.

 ## Agent execution rules